NancyLi0637/Vojaganto/README.md

 return: If _id exist, return a user object without password field

-### `PUT /api/user`
+### `PUT /api/user/:_id`

 Modify the user information of the current user.
+Note that no matter what _id is given, the update will be applied on current login user.
 This API is protected by session.

 formbody: the new data for the current user, available fields are `password, name, description, avatar`